 Type of Blades

 Usually, there are two types of blades. mulching blade and standard blade.
 Both blades have different cutting principles and you have to be sure which is supposed to be used on your lawnmower.

 The standard blade rotates beneath and allows grass to stand straight, which allows a cleaner cut.
-And the mulching blade’s notches on the top allows a finer cut.
+And the mulching blade’s notches on the top allow a finer cut.
 So, ensure you first which suits your lawn mower the most.

 Can It Be Sharpen?

-Sometimes you don’t have to change the blades but needs only sharpening.
-The blades were out over time, but it takes them a while before the whole blade is no worthy of being used.
+Sometimes you don’t have to change the blades but need only sharpening.
+The blades were out over time, but it takes them a while before the whole blade is worthy of being used.
 If you see that almost 80% of the blade is still fully functioning then what you should do; is get it to sharpening.

 This way you spend less money and make temporary adjustments but still get the job done.

-Not always it is necessary to change the blades of the lawnmower every time when there is a dent or a nick.
+Not always it is necessary to change the blades of the lawnmower every time there is a dent or a nick.
 There are times when the mower’s blade is still capable of doing a good job, but it is some other parts that are causing the problem.
 So you need to be sure what is stopping your mower from achieving perfection.

 Changing the blade of a lawnmower can be a messy business and also a lengthy process.
 But an uneven lawn is very distracting and ruins the beauty of your house and especially if you have OCD.

-We hope all the information has enhanced your knowledge and the steps discussed on how to change lawn mower blades in a professional way.
-We highly recommend that you use thick mechanical gloves, a working apron, and work in a spot away from kids.
+We hope all the information has enhanced your knowledge and the steps discussed on how to change lawn mower blades professionally.
+We highly recommend that you use thick mechanical gloves, and a working apron, and work in a spot away from kids.